Ali Omar Ermes, Wednesday 7 July 2004

 The popularity this sort of open and interactive discussions provided by Arab satellite stations like Al-Jazeera, Al-Arabia and others is drawn from it’s ability to provide a safety valve to release public pressures and repression.

-Some may say, with the absence of Western democracy, with its one track minded fix, on the region, these new media outlets are made more powerful by being one of the few areas where the trans-national Arab public are able to voice their opinions.
+Some may say, with the absence of Western democracy, with its one-track-minded fix, on the region, these new media outlets are made more powerful by being one of the few areas where the trans-national Arab public are able to voice their opinions.

-There is little doubt that, in the long term, an increase in a more open and independent trans-national Arab media will cause social and cultural change in the Arab mentality and public opinion towards the acceptance and familiarity of concepts such as pluralism and discourse, but more evidence and research is needed to support this assumption.
+There is little doubt that, in the long term, an increase in a more open and independent trans-national Arab media will cause a social and cultural change in the Arab mentality and public opinion towards the acceptance and familiarity of concepts such as pluralism and discourse, but more evidence and research is needed to support this assumption.

-The current Westernising, consumption-orientated culture and superficiality of most social and cultural Arab dramas and programmes is potentially causing an identity crisis, particularly among the Arab youth, as well as limiting programmes and magazines targeted at Arab women to food, drama and beauty.
+The current Westernising, consumption-orientated culture and superficiality of most social and cultural Arab dramas and programmes are potentially causing an identity crisis, particularly among the Arab youth, as well as limiting programmes and magazines targeted at Arab women to food, drama and beauty.
 While the Western manufacturers love it, bombarding 300 million Arab men, women and children with a great deal of consumer variety from cosmetics to food to entertaining technology – the capitalists have never had it so good!

-The trans-national Arab media is faced with the challenge in recovering the sense of pride in Arab and Islamic heritage and culture, but can only be brought about if those in charge are culturally aware as well as conscience of the sort of responsibility they posses.
+The trans-national Arab media is faced with the challenge in recovering the sense of pride in Arab and Islamic heritage and culture, but can only be brought about if those in charge are culturally aware as well as conscience of the sort of responsibility they possess.